Quick Stats

 - Existing relationships within the performing arts sector

-- Board members' knowledge of organizations and their work
+- Board members' knowledge of organisations and their work

-- Identification through the foundation's network in the dance and theater communities
+- Identification through the foundation's network in the dance and theatre communities

 Decision Timeline